Business Bank Accounts

 • It could speed up the tax return process

-• Helps you spot identify problems more easily or clear up tax issues
+• Helps you spot and identify problems more easily or clear up tax issues

 • Builds your business credit rating for future business loans or credit lines